|Birthname||Virginia Patterson Hensley|

 - Work : Prize 1973 (Country Music's Hall of Fame)

-Frank Clifford quotes B.R. from Winchester Memorial Hospital, 1995 for 11:15 PM but in March 2008 Przybylowski found a copy of her birth certificate on the web is for 11:05 PM.
+From hospital records, time of 11:15 PM was read out to Frank Clifford by staff at Winchester Memorial Hospital in 1995.
+In March 2008 Stephen Przybylowski found a copy of her birth certificate on the web stating 11:05 PM .

 - Diagnoses : Body Part Problems : Heart (Rheumatic fever)

 - Diagnoses : Body Part Problems : Accident/Injury (Car and plane)